 LOUISVILLE, Ky. — The beards grew longer Sunday.

-A week after making a vow not to shave until they lose, the No. 13 Louisville Cardinals made short work of the Rutgers Scarlet Knights, winning 102-54 Sunday night at the KFC Yum!
+A week after making a vow not to shave until they lose, the No. 13 Louisville Cardinals made short work of Rutgers, winning 102-54 Sunday night at the KFC Yum!
 Center.

-The Cardinals, who used 12 players, won their fourth game in a row.
+The Cardinals, who received points from 12 players, won their fourth game in a row.

 Senior forward Luke Hancock led Louisville with 25 points, hitting six of eight 3-point shots.
 Freshman reserve guard Terry Rozier scored 16 points, and junior forward Wayne Blackshear added 10.

 Louisville senior All-America guard Russ Smith posted a season-low seven points, but he played just 17 minutes and took only four shots.
 He contributed five assists and four rebounds.

 “Russ passed up a lot of shots,” Pitino said.
 “He was looking to pad his assist totals.
 It became obvious I didn’t need him, so I sat him out in the second half.”